- Find a Trail

 The Bear Creek Trail provides a taste of the country in the city, connecting downtown Denver with the foothills of the Rockies.
 Along the way, enjoy scenic views of woodlands, meadows and Bear Creek, as well as the urban beauty of the Denver skyline.

-To start this trail on the west end, you can park on Morrison Road or one of the parking lots in downtown Morrison.
-Look for signs telling you the parking regulations as they vary greatly in different locations.
+On the west side, you can park on Morrison Road or one of the parking lots in downtown Morrison.
+Parking regulations are different in different locations so pay attention to signage.
 The trail parallels Morrison Road, running between the street and the creek.
 There are some fairly visible signs directing you to the trail.
+Check the map for specific parking spots and connections to the trail.

 Great scenery, easy trail.